-In general, this format does not cause any troubles until you try to animate it.
+In general, help me write my essay this format does not cause any troubles until you try to animate it.
 In this case, the standard class ImageView displays a GIF file as a regular static image.
 If researching related forums, you’ll probably find people claiming that the

 Android platform doesn’t fully support GIF and animated GIFs cannot be used.

 Nevertheless, you can still solve this problem and I’ll show you the loophole.